 Definition

-KVI (Key Value Items) are the products that have the greatest impact on customers’ overall perception of a retailer’s pricing.
-These are the items that consumers easily compare across retailers and that directly influence price perception: milk, baguettes, eggs, smartphones, etc. Being competitive on KVI is essential for building a reputation for attractive prices.
+.
+These are the items that consumers easily compare across retailers and that directly influence price image: milk, baguettes, eggs, smartphones, etc.

 Why it's important